vertesy/Seurat.utils/README.md

 # Seurat.utils

 `Seurat.utils` Is a collection of utility functions for Seurat v3.
-Functions allow the automation / multiplexing of plotting, 3D plotting, visualisation of statistics & QC, interaction with the Seurat object, etc.
+Functions allow the automation / multiplexing of plotting, 3D plotting, visualisation of statistics & QC, interaction with the Seurat object, etc.  Some functionalities require functions from [**CodeAndRoll**](https://vertesy.github.io/CodeAndRoll/) and  [**MarkdownReports**](https://vertesy.github.io/MarkdownReports/) libraries.